 We have described a model that extends analogical generalization with near-miss analysis to learn concepts from sketches.
 We have generalized the notion of near-miss that Winston (1970) used in two important ways.
 First, Winston assumed that near-misses were always provided by a teacher.
 We have shown that near misses can also naturally arise from the process of similarity-based retrieval, thereby providing more self-direction in learning.
-Second,

-Winston's system had one description of the target concept it was learning, and hence did not capture the possibility of disjunctive concepts and finding the appropriate conceptual representation, which we do via a combination of SEQL and MAC/FAC.
-A version of the model without near-misses, using similarity alone, performs well over chance.
+Second, Winston's system had one description of the target concept it was learning, and hence did not capture the possibility of disjunctive concepts and finding the appropriate conceptual representation, which we do via a combination of SAGE and MAC/FAC.
+A version of the model without nearmisses, using similarity alone, performs well over chance.
 However, similarity alone leads to a pattern of misclassification errors, which is partially corrected by nearmiss analysis.
-The incorporation of classification criteria enables the model to make more expressive justifications for its classification decisions, as in the case of the negative example from Figure 3.
+The incorporation of qualitative classification criteria enables the model to make more expressive justifications for its classification decisions, as in the case of the negative example from Figure 3.
 We also believe that near-miss analysis will allow the model to more readily benefit from a larger training set, as hypotheses from new near-misses will add potentially valuable criteria to reduce false positives and hypothesis generalization will alleviate over-restrictiveness, which accounted for all but one of the false negatives.
 We expect the similarity-only classifier to gain less from additional training, since the examples it misclassifies are mostly negative examples that bear high relational similarity to positive examples.
 Thus near-miss analysis provides an important extension to similarity-based concept learning.

 Our concept learning model learns several concepts simultaneously, with relatively few examples.
-It requires orders of magnitude fewer examples than existing connectionist models of concept learning (e.g., Krushke, 1992; Regier 1996; Elman 1999), and unlike such models, uses automatically encoded relational stimuli, to reduce tailorability.
+It requires orders of magnitude fewer examples than existing connectionist models of concept learning (e.g., Krushke, 1992; Regier 1996; Elman 1999), and unlike such models, uses automatically encoded qualitative representations as stimuli, to reduce tailorability.
 We believe our model makes more realistic demands, although it could be argued that our model learns too quickly.
 One reason that we see such rapid learning in simulation experiments is that our system, unlike people, has many fewer distracters.
 Everyday life does not always afford closely packed sequences of similar concept instances, and human perception may contain more attributes and relations than CogSketch currently computes.
-However, studies such Gentner et al (2009) suggest that people can learn a spatial concept quickly with highly alignable near-misses, which our model captures nicely.
+However studies such Gentner et al (2009) suggest that people can learn spatial concepts quickly with highly alignable near-misses, which our model captures nicely.

+Winston's 1970 system used line drawings of 3D Blocks World scenes as input, which were automatically processed via scene analysis.
+Our sketch understanding system uses a more general set of 2D representations and hand-drawn sketches, which are noisier than line drawings.
 Winston (1982, 1986) also explored learning rules from analogies, using simplified English inputs.
-His system generalized based on one example, rather than several, and produced logical quantified rules, while ours uses analogical matching to apply hypotheses to new examples.
+His system generalized based on one example, rather than several, and produced logical quantified rules, while ours uses analogical matching to apply qualitative hypotheses to new examples.
 His if-then rules and censors are functionally similar to our inclusion and exclusion hypotheses, respectively.